 Part-time members of the faculty and professional staff are limited to no more than 29 hours of work per week, and a maximum of 999 work hours per employment year (i.e., the 12 month period following the employee's date of hire, and each subsequent 12 month period).
 Part-time members of the faculty and staff are not eligible for fringe benefits coverage.

 Some part-time staff positions are authorized and budgeted to work more than 999 hours per year, but must work no more than 29 hours per week.
 When formally authorized and budgeted, part-time staff who work more than 999 hours per year (but under 30 hours per week) are provided with limited benefits coverage.

 Franklin & Marshall students who perform work for the College are considered "student workers".
 Student workers are generally classified as non-exempt, but may hold exempt positions if Department of Labor criteria for an exemption are met.
-Student employment is coordinated by the Coordinator of Student Loans and Employment, Student Aid.
-The Student Payroll Clerk, Business Office, administers pay for student workers.
-Individuals who perform work for the College during the summer immediately preceding their freshman year, and individuals who work for the College during the summer immediately following their graduation, are generally not considered student workers.
+Individuals who perform work for the College during the summer immediately preceding their freshman year, individuals who work for the College during the summer immediately following their graduation, and part time students are generally not considered student workers.
 Student workers are not eligible for fringe benefits.

 Individuals classified as interns or volunteers are not paid wages by the College and are not considered “employees” by the Department of Labor.
 Such individuals must meet specific criteria in order to be classified as interns or volunteers.
 Unpaid interns and volunteers are not eligible for any benefits or insurance coverage, including Workers’ Compensation coverage.
 Unpaid interns and volunteers may serve for only a limited period of time, generally a maximum of one academic year.